Does a Canadian Boating License Work in the US?

 Also, remember to respect local boating rules and practices to ensure a safe and enjoyable experience.

-Stay Informed to Know if Your Canadian Boating License is Valid in USA Waters
+Get Your Boating License Before Boating in USA Waters

 No matter where you boat, responsible boating is essential — and its value lies in enhancing safety and protecting waterways on both sides of the border.
 By following safe boating practices and legal requirements, you can help keep the waterways safe for everyone.